DanBoyB/pagglomR/README.md

 ## Information

 The `pagglomR` package has been developed for use on national roads projects in line with the TII Project Appraisal Guidelines (PAG).
-However it is a flexible tool that can also be used for public transport and multi-modal assessments.
+It is a flexible tool that can also be used for public transport and multi-modal assessments.

-For further information on the transport modelling analysis required to develop the necessary inputs of the `pagglomR`tool, refer to *PAG Unit 6.9 - Wider Impacts*.
+For further information on the transport modelling analysis required to develop the necessary inputs for the `pagglomR`tool, refer to *PAG Unit 6.9 - Wider Impacts*.

-The relevent economic parameters built into the `pagglomR` package are taken from the DPER *Public Spending Code (2019)*, the DoT *Common Appraisal Framework for Transport Projects and Programmes (2016)* and TII *PAG Unit 6.11 - National Parameter Values Sheet (2021)*
+The relevant economic parameters built into the `pagglomR` package are taken from the DPER *Public Spending Code (2019)*, the DoT *Common Appraisal Framework for Transport Projects and Programmes (2016)* and TII *PAG Unit 6.11 - National Parameter Values Sheet (2021)*.

 ## Key requirements